uji/txtarer/README.md

 ### Options

 - `-output <file>`: Specifies the name of the output file.
-Default is "output.txtar".
+Default is "output.txt".
 - `-gitmode`: Excludes files based on the `.gitignore` file in a Git repository.
 - `-help`: Displays the help message.